beaukinstler/fswd-item-catalog/README.md

 ## Getting Started

 You'll need to have Python installed on your computer.
-Python 2.7 is the version this application is developed on.
+Python 3.10 is the version this application has been updated to support.
+Python 2.7 would require using versions found in the git history.

 I suggest using `pipenv` to create a [python environment](https://docs.pipenv.org/) and the directions I give will assume you are using this.

 Also, this app uses secrets stored in two json files.
 There are examples of these, file saved with this project, but should be replaced with your own.

-The first file, _client_secrets.json_, requires a Google OAuth API setup.
-[See this Google documentation](https://developers.google.com/identity/protocols/OAuth2) to get setup and get your "client_secrets.json" file.
+TODO: #8  update this section, after getting oauth setup again ~~The first file, `client_secrets.json`, requires a Google OAuth API setup.
+[See this Google documentation](https://developers.google.com/identity/protocols/OAuth2) to get setup and get your "client_secrets.json" file.~~

-The next file is just a custom _secrets.json_ file.
+The next file is just a custom `secrets.json` file.
 The only info stored in it is the secret key passed to the main flask `app` instance on first run.
 You can just remove the `.example` from the end of the suplied `secrets.json.example` file.
 If using in production, the value of "SUPER_SECRET_KEY" whould need to be kept secret.

 One you have these json files ready, you can run the app.

 ## Usage

+TODO: #7 update the zip file?
-1. Download and unzip the files in this [zip file](https://github.com/beaukinstler/fswd-item-catalog/archive/submition1.zip), or clone with `git clone git@github.com:beaukinstler/fswd-item-catalog.git`
+1. ~~Download and unzip the files in this [zip file](https://github.com/beaukinstler/fswd-item-catalog/archive/submition1.zip),~~ or clone with `git clone git@github.com:beaukinstler/fswd-item-catalog.git`
 1. `cd` into the 'fswd-item-catalog' folder.
 1. If you haven't installed `pip` on your machine, please do so.